Nakaner/foto-entwerter/README.md

 ## Usage

 Foto-Entwerter is called from the command line.
-It expects to arguments, the input and the output directory.
+It expects two arguments, the input and the output directory.

 In the GUI, you can navigate with your keyboard only: